saa-ts-dacs/dacs/part_II/chapter_14/4_dates_of_related_resources_and_or_relationships.md

+## 14.4 Dates of Related Resources and/or Relationships

 **14.4.1** Provide any relevant dates for the related resources or the relationship between the corporate body, person, or family and the related resource, and describe the significance of those dates.

 <p class="dacs-example">Photographs of Arts and Culture in Ghana (<em>related resource</em>)</p>